-The ICPSR Research Paper Competitiona> is an annual event that is open to undergraduate and master's students and recent graduates of ICPSR member institutions.
-The Competition seeks to highlight exemplary student research papers based on quantitative analysis of ICPSR data.
-Awards include cash prizes and publication in the ICPSR Bulletin for first place winners and on the ICPSR Web site for all winners.
+The ICPSR Research Paper Competition is an annual event open to undergraduate and graduate students and recent graduates.
+The competition seeks to highlight exemplary student research papers based on quantitative analysis of ICPSR data.
+Each of the four competition categories addresses a particular research topic and has specific eligibility requirements for entry.
+Awards include cash prizes and publication in the ICPSR Bulletin for first-place winners and on the ICPSR website for all winners.

 Summer Undergraduate Internship Program